musayuksel/ts-express-app/README.md

 ## Section 4: Adding Global Error Handling

 Have you ever found yourself repeatedly throwing errors or returning errors using the `throw error` or `return error` syntax without custom error handling?
-This can lead to code duplication and make error handling less standard and less clean.
+This can lead to **_code duplication_** and make error handling **_less standard_** and **_less clean_**.
 Thankfully, by creating our own global error handler middleware, we can solve this problem in a more efficient and standardized way.

 Consider the following example code where errors are thrown or returned without using a custom error class: